PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 retaining its guarded reconciliation result.
 Keep the following Concat-axis owner boundary fixed.
 Commit and push only; do not create or update a pull request.

+## Primary final mixed-Concat reconciliation characterization checkpoint

+`final_concat_layout_stats` uses the same mixed-NHWC-input repair for NCHW Concat already characterized in the recursive fallback.
+Its exact counter covers the input adapter/rewire and output metadata mutation; the zero path has no pruning or cleanup.

+A strict expected-failure primary-path contract requires a stable `_final_mixed_concat_static_shape_stats` zero dictionary and assigns the opt-in complete reconciliation result under the unchanged positive guard.
+The guarded sort and following `final_concat_axis_stats` owner remain fixed.

+At implementation, add only result plumbing.
+Do not change matching, adapter insertion, rewiring, metadata, result schema, guard, sort, Concat-axis boundary, dependencies, or TensorFlow behavior.
+Validate sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- terminal orchestration and mixed-Concat owner: `15 passed, 1 xfailed`
+- expanded broad related gate: `572 passed, 1 xfailed in 28.34s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final mixed-Concat reconciliation contract; there are no unexpected failures.